Probate Valuation of Property & Contents by Expert Chartered Surveyors Firm

-You need a professional valuation for estates with a gross value exceeding £325,000.
+You need a professional valuation by a chartered surveyor for estates with a gross value exceeding £325,000.
 If the value of the estate falls significantly below this amount, then estimates should be adequate.

 If the deceased’s contents such as art, antiques, jewellery and other chattels are estimated to be over £1,500 in value you will need these accurately valued by a qualified professional valuer.

 When property ownership is involved, it is necessary to determine the “market value,” also known as the open market value or OMV.
-This is the amount that the property is expected to sell for on the open market.
+This is the amount that the property is expected to sell for on the open market when the deceased passes away.

 Valuation needs to take place before the probate office can issue a Grant of Probate.
 If the estate includes a property for probate valuation, this is referred to as “probate property”